IemProg/IA301_SymbolicAI_Ontologies/README.md

 ## A. Basics

 #### A.1 Ontology name
-- VSustainable Cities and Human Settlements, v1.0
+- Sustainable Cities and Human Settlements, v1.0

 #### A.2 Ontology owner
 - Sini SURESH